Skip to content

 3. Responsible deployment: HIPAA compliance, COPPA compliance, transparent AI disclosure

-The generative AI revolution is real, but the winners will be companies that build narrow, reliable, compliant solutions — not those chasing AGI.
+The generative AI shift is real, but the winners will likely be companies that build narrow, reliable, and compliant solutions, not those chasing broad autonomy first.

 Enjoyed this post?